 Hoya Kids Learning Center is dedicated to providing a sound early childhood program for children ages 1½ through 5 years of age that meets their social, emotional, physical and intellectual needs in a safe, homelike and loving environment.
 The unique characteristics of each individual child are valued at our Center.
 Each child’s interests and developmental stages are nurtured by our well-trained and talented team of early childhood professionals.
 At Hoya Kids Learning Center, we enjoy and appreciate children – their diversity, their challenges, their successes.
 Our Center is a place where all children are respected and loved.

 We believe childhood should be a time of great joy, love and exploration.
 Based on our teachers’ knowledge, each child’s particular needs and what is meaningful for each child, curriculum emerges from the combination of teacher direction and children’s interest.
-Our early childhood professionals plan and prepare a program that is developmentally appropriate and maintains a professional commitment to the National Association for the Education of Young Children’s accreditation criteria.
+Our early childhood professionals plan and prepare a program that is developmentally appropriate.
 In a developmentally appropriate program, hands-on experiences and age-appropriate play, activities and materials provide the foundation for learning and early literacy.
 Unlike formal instruction that focuses exclusively on academic skills, our play-oriented activities offer choices to children in a learning environment that supports and fosters their freedom of expression, growing independence, and positive self-esteem.

 Our philosophy is based on flexibility and choice for children.
 The Center respects and accommodates the individual developmental levels of the child; we do not expect children to mold themselves to fit a prescribed plan of development.
 Discipline is approached in a positive manner with the goal of helping children learn self-control and problem-solving strategies.